mvila/radium-starter/README.md

 ### Customization

-Pass the `styles` property to the `RadiumStarterRoot` component to add new styles and customize the existing ones.
+Pass the `styles` attribute to the `RadiumStarterRoot` component to add new styles and customize the existing ones.

 ```javascript
 ReactDOM.render(